JermellB/restagraph/docs/HTTP_API.md

 GET /api/v1/<resource-type>/<uid>
 ```

-Returns a JSON representation of the resource.
-On success, returns a status code of 200.
+On success, returns a status code of 200, and the response body is a JSON representation of the resource.

+If no resource of that type exists with that UID, a status code of 404 is returned.

 ## Retrieve all resources of a given type